|

 state income through bonds.
 Currently, the state can borrow up to

+5 percent.
 The borrowing, however, would be limited in scope,

 supporters say.
 The funding could only be used for infrastructure